Soviet jewelry: Soviet gold jewelry

-Gold jewelry was the most popular jewelry in the USSR.
-It was produced in lesser numbers than silver jewelry, yet it was the most desired metal by the Soviet public.
-The overwhelming majority of soviet gold jewelry was of rose or red 14 karat gold (583 millesimal fineness).
-Although gold of other, higher and lower purity, as well as different colors was used in the soviet jewelry production, the 583 millesimal fineness became the most popular choice, by far.
+In the USSR, the most popular precious metal for use in jewelry was gold.
+It was produced in lesser numbers than silver jewelry but was the most desired metal by the Soviet public.
+The overwhelming majority of Soviet gold jewelry was of rose or red 14-karat gold (583 millesimal fineness).
+Although gold alloys of different colors and fineness were used in Soviet jewelry production, 583 millesimal fineness was the most popular choice.